|for students & supervisors||STUDENT EMPLOYMENT HANDBOOK|

 To log in your hours and submit timesheets, you must log in to Self-Service Banner, click on Employee tab, and then choose Timesheet.
 From the drop down menu, select the correct pay period and start entering your hours.
+You can also view this video for instructions: Timesheet Video.
 For any timesheet questions, please contact the Student Employment Coordinator, Lucie Holloway, in the Financial Aid Office: 719-389-6908.

 Please remember that timesheets MUST be submitted to your supervisor by the deadline given on the Payroll Calendar.
 Failure to do so will cause your paycheck/direct deposit to be delayed and you may be in a risk of losing your job.

 You may notice a time when a timesheet is no longer available.
 This happens right after the pay period's end in order for the Payroll Office to process these timesheets.
 The timesheets will re-open eventually, but it is crucial to submit your timesheets on time!
 CC policy states that all hourly employees of the college must submit to their supervisor all hours worked during a pay period within 2 days of its end.

 Colorado College pays student employees on semi-monthly basis.
 Checks or direct deposits go out on the 1st and 15th of each month.
 If you do not submit your timesheet on time, you will not get paid on time and rather will have to wait until the next pay date.

 Paychecks will be delivered into your Worner box.

 It is the student's responsibility to be sure to submit all necessary paperwork in order to get paid.
 If you find ANY job on campus (RA, FYE mentor, Lifeguard, etc.), you must make sure that you have student employment paperwork on file before starting your job.

 For complete information about Student Employment, please read through the Student Employment Handbook posted above.